xavyalejodp/coding_tournament/README.md

 ![](docs/screens/filter.png?raw=true)

-6.- There should be a Feed sidebar that displays the last 10 events in realtime with option to load more.
+6.- There should be a Feed sidebar that displays the last 10 events with option to load more.
 If I click on an event in this feed the main map zooms and the Info window of the event is opened automatically.